Madraskaaran: Theatrical

 Madraskaaran released in theatres on 10 January 2025, coinciding Pongal weekend.
 The film has been certified U/A by the Central Board of Film Certification.

+Streaming rights

+The streaming rights of this movie were both bagged by Aha, Lionsgate Play and Amazon Prime Video.

 Reception

 Critical response

 A critic of Dinamalar rated 2.25/5 stars.
 Abhinav Subramanian of The Times of India gave 2/5 stars and wrote "Despite competent performances — Shane Nigam and Kalaiyarasan do their level best to rise above the din — Madraskaaran can’t overcome the weight of its own contrivances.
 By the end, you’re left wondering why it took so many fights and tear-stained close-ups to say so very little."
 Anusha Sundar of OTT Play gave 2/5 stars and wrote "Shane Nigam choosing to play a rooted Tamil character in his debut would have been more appreciable if the film too had chosen to stay grounded and simple.
 Even as the film has some emotional stretches to give him that space, an incoherent screenplay that doesn’t immerse you, makes Madraskaaran a letdown and wasted opportunity."

 Gopinath Rajendran of The Hindu wrote "On the whole, Shane Nigam and Kalaiyarasan do their best to steer this action drama towards victory, but the contrived writing that results in convenient and predictable revelations makes Madraskaaran drive right into a wall."
 Malaiarasu M of News18 wrote, "Director Vali Mohan Das has tried to tell various things with a screenplay full of twists and turns, such as an unexpected accident, the events surrounding it, the pain caused by guilt, the unforgivable 'ego' of human minds, the 'tightness' that grips caste, and the 'dictatorship' of the village".
 Akshay Kumar of Cinema Express wrote "It is disheartening to not find a single impressive character or an overriding emotional core in a film like Madraskaaran, where the bare minimum expectation is to appeal to our senses, if not intelligence".